JJNod88/jjn-pp2-tbc/README.md

 8. Link to my [site](https://jjnod88.github.io/jjn-rps-game/)

 ## Local Deployment
-The purpose of a local deployment is for other coders to use my code to deploy my website, allowing them to utilise the code and design so that they cna make changes to build their own.
+The purpose of a local deployment is for other coders to use my code to deploy my website, allowing them to utilise the code and design so that they can make changes to build their own.
 You can do this by:
 1. Ensure git is installed on your device
 2. In Github, locate the correct repository, click the code button 'next to the gitpod button'.
 3. Copy the link
-4. In a ternminal, type the following code: git clone 'pasted link of the code from the repository'
+4. In a terminal, type the following code: git clone 'pasted link of the code from the repository'
 5. Once loaded, change into the created directory
 6. Double click index.html which will open the website in the default browser.
 7. Check that the site is working, and begin to amend and edit the code.